What is the right of abode?

 The right of abode is a statutory right, which a person either has or does not have.
 There are two categories of people who currently have the right of abode:

-• Certain Commonwealth citizens who had the right of abode immediately before 1 January 1983 and who have not, since then, ceased to be Commonwealth citizens.
+- Certain Commonwealth citizens who had the right of abode immediately before 1 January 1983.
+They must also have not, since then, ceased to be Commonwealth citizens.

 To prove the Right of Abode a person is required to present one of the following forms of evidence: